everettsouthwick/instagram-to-reddit/README.md

-# bonus-redemption
+# insta-reddit
-Automate the process of redeeming items with bonus points collected on trackers.
+Automate the process of posting images from an Instagram account to a Subreddit.